ux/ui essentials

 2) figuring out the particular reasons that could drive the latter group so far away from your services.

-While both tasks are the job of your analytics, they will need basic technical data to proceed from.
-Therefore, it is strongly advised to use analytical integrations (e.g. Google Analytics) to fix and record important business metrics on the customer behavior within its space.
+While both tasks are the job of your analytics, they will need basic technical data to proceed.
+Therefore, it is strongly advised to use analytical integrations (e.g., Google Analytics) to fix and record important business metrics on the customer behavior within its space.

 This can be the duration of their sessions, mapping of their journey between pages and CTAs, response time to notifications and messages, failed and successful transactions, purchase history, etc. By relying on this knowledge, an analyst will be able to ask more precise questions about challenges of a user’s onboarding, such as: